 Financial matters are the top concern for most women 60 and over.
-Last week, a research project by the National Council on Aging announced “unsurprising” data.
+Recently, a research project by the National Council on Aging announced “unsurprising” data.

-I’m not downplaying the study; however, members of my Facebook group, more often than any other issue, say money and outliving their finances is their main worry.
+I’m not downplaying the study; however, members of my community more often than any other issue, say money and outliving their finances is their main worry.

 The study names other worrisome factors like health care and prescription drug costs.
 The other two are being a burden to family and losing independence.
 Which is your biggest concern?
 Mine are money and health.